ibryant2/FastqAnalysis_Cut-Tag/README.md

 # FastqAnalysis Cut&Tag
-# A project to analyze Cut&Tag data from sra or fastq format.
+# A project to analyze Cut&Tag data from SRA or FASTQ format.
 This repository will help users to extract important aspects from a DNA Sequence.
 There will be instructions from the initial steps of retrieving SRA files down to a snapshot of the usable data from the provided sequence.
 There will be a database with example datasets to be used in the pipeline.
 The provided datasets will be Cut&Tag data on human cells in the study GSE124557 (which can be accessed via GEO).
-The database will provide users with the accession number, links to retrieve FASTQ files via wget, and characteristics about each sample.
+The database will provide users with the characteristics of each sample, an accession number, and links to retrieve FASTQ files via wget.

 Before using, make sure all bash commands have proper permissions and are executable with chmod +x <script.sh>

 The order of this pipeline will be as follows:

 **A step-by-step guide**

 1. [howTo.txt](https://github.com/ibryant2/FastqAnalysis_Cut-Tag/blob/main/howTo.txt)
    This file will provide users with pre-processing bash commands and additional details about each script.
    This file will also provide users with optional commands to make the data more usable.

 **A working database implementation**

 2. [ctagData.sql](https://github.com/ibryant2/FastqAnalysis_Cut-Tag/blob/main/ctagData.sql)
    This sql database will create the table (ctag_data) and provide the user with a few useful queries.
    The database can be used to isolate specific samples and help the user decide which samples to analyze.
    Usage is provided in the howTo.txt file.

 **Two reproducible bash shell scripts (1/2)**

 3. [TrimGalore.sh](https://github.com/ibryant2/FastqAnalysis_Cut-Tag/blob/main/trimGalore.sh)
    This bash script will trim adapters from the FASTQ files after initial processing is complete.
    Users will need to define the samples within the script before execution.